vasapranavi/Webscraping_selenium/Readme.md

 ### Loading and running of the project

     1. Install all the pakages mentioned in Requirements.txt file.
-    2. Download chrome webdriver (MAke sure your chrome web browser version and webdriver version is same).
+    2. Download chrome webdriver (Make sure your chrome web browser version and webdriver version is same).
     3. Run jobs_web_scrapping file and give inputs.
     4. Sample results file using 'data science' as field and 'london' as location is shared (url.txt).